Is Soda Safe During Pregnancy? (Updated 2026 Guide)

 Your Questions Answered

-Is diet soda safe during pregnancy?
+Is sugar free or diet soda a better choice during pregnancy?

-Is Poppi soda safe during pregnancy?
+Is ginger ale safe during pregnancy?

 How Do We Score Products for Pregnancy Safety?